LiliaFramework/Lilia/docs/docs/libraries/lia.inventory.md

 **Purpose**

-Deletes an inventory from both memory and persistent storage.
+Deletes an inventory from memory and persistent storage.

 **Parameters**